syedumerahmedcode/docker/README.md

 - **docker ps**: It shows the running conatiners.
 For example, after executing 'docker run -it --rm busybox' on the machine, it will be shown with a container id when _docker ps_ is executed.

+- **docker images**: It is used to get a list of all images on the machine.

 # Docker Image
 - This is the actual image.
 In simple words, this is the artifactg which is shipped around and it contains the configuration, application and the start script.
 - It is not running on the machine.